stephenajulu/ajulusthoughts2/content/post/must-have-eye-wear.md

 ---
 authors:
 - Stephen Ajulu
-date: 2021-02-09T04:45:00Z
+title: Must Have Eye Wear
 excerpt: Here we take a look at the important types of eye wear to have that will not only enhance your looks but prove to be practical to have
+date: 2021-02-09T04:45:00.000+00:00
 hero: "/images/more-color_1800x.jpg"
-title: Must Have Eye Wear
 categories:
 - health
 tags:
 - glasses
 - eyewear
 - bluelight
 - uv rays
 - uv light
 - harmful dangers of uv light
 - harmful uv
 - harmful bluelight
 - blue light
 - ultraviolet
 - eye wear
 - must have
 - jade black
 - jadeblack
 - sunglasses
 - digital protection
 - bluelight protection
 - prism
 - commanders
 - generals
 - bellas
 - health
 - lifestyle

 ---
 Hi everyone, welcome back.
 Today, I'll be talking about the importance of having at least 2 different types of eyewear.